IntelPython/numba-dpex/docs/user_guides/debugging/tools.rst

     :lines: 15-
     :linenos:

-Example with njit:
+Example with njit (Numba CPU):

 .. literalinclude:: ../../../numba_dppy/examples/debug/njit_basic.py
     :lines: 15-
     :linenos:

-Getting the DWARF from .elf file
+Getting the DWARF from binary file
 --------------------------------

-If you need to get the DWARF information from a specific kernel, just enable ``IGC_ShaderDumpEnable`` variable.
+In order to get the DWARF information from a specific kernel, just enable ``IGC_ShaderDumpEnable`` variable.
 IGC will write number of dumps into ``/tmp/IntelIGC``.

 .. code-block:: bash

     export IGC_ShaderDumpEnable=1

-To read the DWARF of a kernel, we first need a copy of the IGC generated kernel binary.
+To read the DWARF of a kernel, a copy of the IGC generated kernel binary is needed.
-To do that, run the Python script in a debugger, and set a breakpoint in the kernel:
+Run the Python script in a debugger mode, and set a breakpoint in the kernel:

 .. code-block:: bash

-    export NUMBA_DPPY_DEBUGINFO=1
     export NUMBA_OPT=1
     gdb-oneapi -q --args python simple_sum.py
     gdb-oneapi -q python
-    (gdb) break simple_sum.py:22     # Assumes the kernel is in file simple_sum.py, at line 22 (gdb) run
+    (gdb) break simple_sum.py:8     # Assumes the kernel is in file simple_sum.py, at line 8 (gdb) run

 Once the breakpoint is hit, the kernel has been generated and offloaded.